 Since the success of The Love Show, Dan has shared the stage with numerous national acts including Blues Traveler, Nikka Costa, Cory Chisel, Martin Sexton, Howie Day, David Mayfield Parade, Peter Case, The Apache Relay, Jack Ingram, Red Wanting Blue, Pokey LaFarge, Chris Knight, Michael Glabicki, Andrew Combs, and Matthew Curry.

-In 2015 Hubbard collaborated with Nashville producer Ken Coomer (Wilco, Uncle Tupelo) to record his 4th solo album.
-He is currently making plans for a 2016 album release and national tour.
+In 2015 Hubbard collaborated with Nashville producer and 3-time Grammy Nominee Ken Coomer (Wilco, Uncle Tupelo) to record his 4th solo album.
+The self-titled record “Dan Hubbard” is set for a February 5th, 2016 release, along with a national tour.